Who? An ever-evolving cast of noisemakers, headed up by Chris Ryan.

 What’s the story?
 Revolving four-piece Robocobra Quartet dissect the best bits of post-punk, jazz, spoken word and noise for their sparse post-everything sound.

-Loosely centred round vocalist, drummer and producer Tom Ryan, they first began performing live in 2014 after studying at the Sonic Arts Research Centre in Belfast.
+Loosely centred round vocalist, drummer and producer Chris Ryan, they first began performing live in 2014 after studying at the Sonic Arts Research Centre in Belfast.

 Now with an interchangeable cast of up to 10 players, they’ve landed on an inspired sound which puts menacing sax, shouty vocals and rangy rhythms at its core.